BNasmith/PTForsyth/PTFWorkofChrist.md

 by the world-conscience.
-It could be mastered but by One whose sinlessness was not only negatively proof against all that sin could do, but positively holy ; and He was thus deadly to sin, satisfactory to God's loving judgment, and creative of a new humanity in the heart of the old.
+It could be mastered but by One whose sinlessness was not only negatively proof against all that sin could do, but positively holy; and He was thus deadly to sin, satisfactory to God's loving judgment, and creative of a new humanity in the heart of the old.
 This was a task beyond mere substitu-